 MARKETING AND DEVELOPMENT MANAGER

 Julia read English at Cambridge University and spent more than a decade working in book publishing in London specializing in marketing and rights at Macmillan, Virgin Books and Phaidon.
-Since moving to Belfast, Julia has been working in the property industry in marketing and business development before joining NI Opera in October 2018.
+Since moving to Belfast, Julia has worked in the property industry in marketing and business development before joining NI Opera.

 Lynda began performing in NI at a young age with Patricia Mulholland’s Irish Ballet Company.
 After completing a BA in Performing Arts at Middlesex University she moved into arts administration and funding, working as an Arts Officer for a London borough, then for the Arts Council of England and the UK Film Council.
 She subsequently worked in film PR, ran an ethical clothing company and has her own jewellery brand, ‘Fred Loves Ginger’.